 When harvesting onions you should pull them up when the leaves have turned brown.
 Lay them on their sides in the sunlight, However, if they are still wet put them on sacks in a secured area until the point that they can be returned in the daylight, turning them a few times to mature equally.
 A traditional storage method is to plait the onions into a kind of rope which would then be able to be hung up on a snare or nail in a shaded place.
 The rope made by folding the onion leaves around a straw skein or center and after that coupling the leaves with substantial string.

 4. How to Grow Asparagus

 Asparagus is commonly known for its nutrient dense, low-calorie vegetable with no fat, no cholesterol, and very little sodium.
 Planting asparagus is simple you only need a nursery bed of 2 rows and should be around 3 to 4 feet wide with a trench of around 2 feet wide and 1 foot deep between the beds.
+In fact, you could even plant it under the commemorative seats or in a flower pot placed on a teak table.
 Plant the asparagus around 4 creeps from the top with the roots spread to each side of the edges.
 The lines ought to be 18-24 inches separated with no less than 9 inches from the sides of the bed.
 18 inches ought to be left between the plants as they don’t prefer to be jammed or put in wet soil conditions.